-In 2022, in addition to the provision of standard contributions, a contribution of \(\xi\)1,293 million (2021: \(\xi\)1,232 million) was made to the corporate pension fund as a risk-based contribution.
+In 2023, no risk-based contribution was made.
+In 2022, in addition to the provision of standard contributions, a contribution of ¥1,293 million was made to the corporate pension fund as a risk-based contribution.

 Defined benefit plans: present value of defined benefit obligation in millions of yen